Loading…

 Come along to ASE's Thursday Social from 19:00 (ticket entry only on Eventbrite) for Jacket Potatoes with a selection of hot and cold fillings and side salad.
 There will be a pay as you go bar too, with a lovely relaxed atmosphere for everyone to meet up with colleagues, talk about the day and plan for Friday and Saturday at Annual Conference 2025.
 Book early as numbers are limited.

-If you are attending on your own, don't be put off!
-We have a really friendly community of people to welcome you to the evening and ensure you are in good company - just let us know if you are going solo - you won't be for long!
+If you are coming to the event on your own, don't be put off!
+We have a really friendly community of people to welcome you to the evening and ensure you are in good company.
+You'll be greeted by one of the hosts at the door and if you are going solo we can introduce you to others attending so you can quickly connect and feel at ease.

 Speakers